djipco/webmidi/website/api/classes/Input.md

 > Returns: `Promise.<Input>`<br />

-The promise is fulfilled with the `Input` object
+The promise is fulfilled with the `Input` object.